The Future of Loyalty – The Changing Industry Structure

 Competition within the industry remains fierce.
 As many loyalty vendors fight for clients, pricing is under pressure and companies are managed with limited cash on the balance sheet.
 In this highly fragmented and competitive environment, brands are not able to access products and services from bigger companies that have the scale to invest in much larger projects and develop breakthrough capabilities, features and functionalities.
 This environment is not sustainable, and the loyalty industry will follow the path of other marketing services sectors that have undergone consolidation to compete more effectively and provide more powerful capabilities to their clients.
 As this consolidation occurs, smaller firms will join forces with others or be forced to continue struggling alone.

 As we look to the future of the loyalty industry, machine learning technology, changing objectives of loyalty programs and industry consolidation will be key drivers of disruption.
 These disruptions will occur alongside ever-increasing expectations from customers around personalization in their relationships with companies.
 While the industry may look very different than today, the disruptions will ultimately have a tremendous positive impact on the effectiveness of loyalty programs and will continue to drive loyalty program adoption and investment for years to come.

-This article originated from The Future of Loyalty by Aimia CEO Jeremy Rabe.
 The complete whitepaper is available for download here.